 Think about other companies that are looking for similar customers as your brand.
-Advocating these kinds of brands will put you right in front your potential customer.
+Advocating these kinds of brands will put you right in front of your potential customer.
 Also, think of other brands that work as an accessory to your own product or service.
-Boasting other brands as a "must have”, especially popular ones, will get you further reach and recognition.
+Boasting other brands as a "must-have" will get you further reach and recognition.

-The way you speak to people and share your ideas, whether sharing online or speaking live at a venue, communicates your knowledge, your personality, your values, and much more.
-Understanding your relationship to your fan base will enable you to find your authentic voice.
+The way you speak to people and share your ideas, whether sharing online or talking live at a venue, communicates your knowledge, your personality, your values, and much more.
+Understanding your relationship with your fan base will enable you to find your authentic voice.